 What Is Digital Marketing?

-If you were travelling to France, you’d probably want to learn a few French phrases before you got on the plane.
-The same is true for digital marketing.
+If you were traveling to France, you’d probably want to learn a few French phrases before you got on the plane.
+The same is true for B2B digital marketing.
 You can’t make informed decisions about digital strategies that will work for your business if you can’t understand what the people promoting those ideas are talking about.

 With that in mind, here are the 10 most commonly used terms in digital marketing:

 When someone visits your website, you want them to visit more than just your homepage, and to stay there as long as possible.
 When someone visits your home page and immediately leaves your website, they’re said to have “bounced.”

 The percentage of total site visitors who leave after visiting just one page (it could be the homepage or another page you’ve directed them to) is known as your bounce rate.
 Of course, you want your bounce rate to be as low as possible.